nasa/earthdata-hashdiff/README.md

 The functions to create the hash files have two additional optional arguments:

 * `skipped_metadata_attributes` - this is a set of strings.
-When specified, the hashing functionality will not include metadata attributes with matching names in the calculation of the hash for all variables or groups.
+When specified, the hashing functionality will not include metadata attributes with that exact name in the calculation of the hash for all variables or groups.
 * `xarray_kwargs` - this dictionary allows users to specify keyword arguments to `xarray` when the input file is opened as a dictionary of group objects.
   The default value for this kwarg is to turn off all `xarray` decoding for